 RSB: So besides making a beeline for the best concealer in town, what else can be done to tackle these annoying spots and patches?

-Dr. Toby: To start off with, if you are not already practicing this #1 beauty tip religiously, “Never leave home in the day without your sunscreen”.
+Dr. Chua: To start off with, if you are not already practicing this #1 beauty tip religiously, “Never leave home in the day without your sunscreen”.
 This is one of the best and most economical ways to avoid pigmentation!
 So slap on a UVA & UVB shielding sunscreen with a minimum SPF of 30+ regularly, especially if you are heading outdoors.
 If you’re prone to developing pigmentation or have a family history, it’s best to up the SPF to 50 or more.

 The formation of melanin from melanocytes to its eventual deposition on the skin surface is a multi-step procedure and various factors had been identified to stop this process at different stages.
 When you are shopping for cosmeceuticals for hyperpigmentation, look out for key ingredients such as hydroquinoneor its derivatives, vitamin C, tranexamic, azelic and kojic acid, mulberry and soy produce.